• Welcome to our website

 I hope you find this information useful, if you have any questions please do not hesitate to ask a member of the Seahorses team or email Mrs Wood at [email protected]

-This term, our focus in History is to learn all about Significant People and answer the big question:
+This term, our focus in Geography is to learn all about the continents, seas and oceans and answer the big question:

 Value of the Season

-Our Value of the Season is * Courage *
+Our Value of the Season is * Tolerance *

 The children will be learning about what that word means and the importance that this value holds both in school and community life.
 Children will be able to earn tokens and work towards becoming the Values Champion for the class and accept an award from Mrs Abdulla in assembly.